evaill/2019-07-26-git/README.md

     - `commit -m`: allows for a quick oneline commit message
 - `diff`: differences between states/files
 - `log`: our history
+    -`log --oneline`: to see the simple one line log -`log --oneline --decorate --all --graph`: shows you all the branches, labeled and graph nodes

 Remotes: